 These items will not be picked up by trash collectors

-- Televisions, computers and anything else with an electronic chip are electronic waste and should be taken to the Household Hazardous Waste Collection Center for disposal.
+- Televisions, computers and anything else with an electronic chip should be taken to the Household Hazardous Waste Collection Center for disposal.

 - Paints, cleaners, varnishes, car batteries, motor oil, and pesticides also go to the Household Hazardous Waste Collection Center.